 This method of setting Clinical Hours is available for Dental Intelligence bundle users.
 Interested in the full Dental Intelligence suite?
 CLICK HERE to request a demo!

-Why Clinical Hours Matter
+Why Tracking Clinical Hours Matters

 Your providers’ Production per Hour is one of the most important metrics in Dental Intelligence.
-To calculate it accurately, we need to know how many hours each provider is available chairside with patients — these are called Clinical Hours.
+To calculate it accurately, we need to know how many hours each provider spent chairside with patients.
+Setting scheduled and actual hours correctly ensures that production goals and performance data reflect what’s actually happening in your practice.

 💡 Best Practice: At the start of each week or month, review your providers’ scheduled hours to make sure everything is accurate.
 If hours change frequently, assign a team member to update them daily.